YuanLinTech/My_First_Repository/README.md

 # My_First_Repository
-### A showcase of my skills in HTML, CSS and JavaScript.
+#### Showcasing my skills in HTML, CSS, JavaScript, as well as React using JavaScript and TypeScript.